alexpasmantier/television/docs/01-Users/12-showcase.md

 ### ⭐ Zed Editor File Finder

-This is a drop-in file editor setup for the [zed editor](https://zed.dev/) leveraging television, a task, and keybinding.
+This is a drop-in file finder setup for the [zed editor](https://zed.dev/) leveraging television, a task, and keybinding.

 ![tv-zed-editor-compressed](https://github.com/user-attachments/assets/fc50f835-a282-438a-bbad-507320017765)